-If you're worried you have got an STI, go for a check-up at a sexual health clinic as soon as you can.
+If you're worried because you think you've got an STI, go for a check-up at a sexual health clinic as soon as you can.

-- unusual discharge from the vagina, penis or anus
+- an unusual discharge from the vagina, penis or anus

 - pain when peeing

-- lumps or skin growths around the genitals or anus
+- lumps or skin growths around the genitals or bottom (anus)

 - a rash